ttaranov/atlaskit-mk-2/docs/guides/00-directory-structure.md

 The key difference between the file and directory forms (i.e. `styled.js` vs `styled/index.js`) is how complex your component becomes.
 What matters here is that consistency is still very close and your imports do not change.

+_The rules listed above are exhaustive.
+Anything outside of them are not supported.
+This includes things like leading underscores (_filename.js), underscored names (file_name.js) and dotted names (file.name.js)._

 #### `CHANGELOG.md`

 The changelog contains all of the relevant changes of the package, over time, in an easy-to-consume format.
 It also is searchable from the website if you want the changes for a particular version.